Theseus-Aegis/MissionTemplate/README.md

 Theseus Mission Template for Arma 3.
 Always requires the latest Theseus Modpack.

 **See the [Mission Template Wiki](https://github.com/Theseus-Aegis/MissionTemplate/wiki) for all information.**

+---

+## Release Procedure

+- Update version number in `template/script_component.hpp`
+- Push a tag (eg. through GitHub Releases)
+- CI will build the package and add it to the tagged release